foobarsgamessmithy/chess-manager/README.md

 ### Keycloak

+For now [local](https://www.keycloak.org/downloads) keycloak installation is used.
+Using docker image is also possible.

 Keycloak is used with oauth2 like in is this [example](https://www.baeldung.com/spring-boot-keycloak).

 Realm configuration must be imported via [realm.json](./infrastucture/keycloak/realm-export.json).
-Test user are also included.
+Test users are also included.

 ###
 Roles are not used in application now.